 Every time you reach a milestone, like hitting your target weight loss for the month, be sure to give yourself a treat.
 Rewards don’t always have to involve food or even expensive items.
 It can be a short trip to your local salon or getting that dress you’ve been thinking of buying for several weeks already.
 A good book can also do the trick.

-Getting fit and maintaining your shape don’t mean restrictions.
+Getting fit and maintaining your shape doesn’t mean restrictions.
 If you deny yourself of your passion, it can easily kill your motivation to work hard for your goals.
 Don’t be too harsh on yourself.
 There are plenty of ways to make fitness a lot more enjoyable.

 Staying Motivated to Go to The Gym Tip #6

 Read books and magazines about people who have successfully achieved the physique they wanted.
 Look at their pictures and imagine yourself achieving the same results they got.
-You can also look up a few success stories over the internet or find someone in your area who’s had success in his fitness goals.
+You can also lookup a few success stories over the internet or find someone in your area who’s had success in his fitness goals.